vicchi/wp-biographia/readme.txt

 The HTML and CSS classes that the plugin emits follows a consistent structure and naming convention.
 See [Hacking WP Biographia’s Appearance With CSS](http://www.vicchi.org/2012/04/05/hacking-wp-biographias-appearance-with-css/) for more information.

+= I've changed the Biography Box CSS but my changes aren't showing up; what's happening? =

+WP Biographia uses *minified* CSS files to improve the speed at which a page loads.
+If you make changes to the plugin's CSS in `/wp-content/plugins/wp-biographia/css/wp-biographia.css` the plugin will still load the minified version in `/wp-content/plugins/wp-biographia/css/wp-biographia.min.css`.
+So if you make any site specific changes to the plugin's CSS, which isn't recommended (see [Hacking WP Biographia’s Appearance With CSS](http://www.vicchi.org/2012/04/05/hacking-wp-biographias-appearance-with-css/)), you'll need to ensure you (re)minify the master CSS to get the changes to be picked up by the plugin.

 = WP Biographia doesn't support social network FOO; can you add this to the next version? = *Yes*.
 But also *no*.
 One of the wonderful things about today's web is the vast amount of ways we have to interact with each other.
 I can't keep up.
 No, really.
 In practical terms, this would mean that the plugin's settings and options panels would soon get out of hand, plus the overhead of adding, testing and releasing a new version of the plugin would get out of hand before the settings and options do.
 But ... see the next FAQ for the answer.